hynky1999/jetbrains-fc-name/README.md

 ## How to run
-Install requirements.txt
+- Install requirements.txt
+- Run evaluation.ipynb
+- Make sure you have > 24GB GPU VRAM

 ### Dataset creation
-Dataset creation is in dataset folder, in the folder there is a separate readme
+Dataset creation is in dataset folder, in the folder there is a separate readme.
+I have spent almost no time with that and is certainly the weakest point of the whole project.
+What I would do differently
+- Remove abstract functions
+- Remove very short functions
+- Remove overrides, if they call the base function (or all overrides alltogether)
+- Remove docstrings (questionable)

 ### Fine-tuning
 For finetuning I used axolotl, in-order to install it you have to make sure that you cloned submodule